fitecluborg/docker/experimental/vlan-networks.md

 **Vlan ID 40**

 If a user does not want the driver to create the vlan sub-interface it simply needs to exist prior to the `docker network create`.
-If you have sub-interface naming that is not `interface.vlan_id` it is honored in the `-o parent=` option again as long as the interface exists and us up.
+If you have sub-interface naming that is not `interface.vlan_id` it is honored in the `-o parent=` option again so long as the interface exists and is up.

 Links if manually created can be named anything you want.
-As long as the exist when the network is created that is all that matters.
-Manually created links do not get deleted regardless of the name when the network is deleted with `docker network rm`.
+So long as they exist when the network is created, that is all that matters.
+Manually created links do not get deleted, regardless of the name, when the network is deleted with `docker network rm`.

 ```
 # create a new sub-interface tied to dot1q vlan 40